-Within Budibase we have a single built-in data source and several external data sources.
-When using a self-hosted instance of Budibase, an external data source can still live on the same device, just not within the Budibase container.
+Within Budibase we have a single built-in Datasource and several external datasources.
+When using a self-hosted instance of Budibase, an external datasource can still live on the same device, just not within the Budibase container.

 This table is not removable as the functioning of your application depends on it.
 Any further BudibaseDB tables will also be added to this same source.

-You can easily add new data sources to any application you're setting up.
-There's a broad set of available external data sources you can connect to right from the Budibase UI.
-You can add new data sources by clicking the
+You can easily add new datasources to any Budibase application.
+There are a broad set of available external datasources you can connect to right from the Budibase UI.

-+ icon on the top left of the screen when you're in your app on the Data tab, as seen in the image below.
+Add source button on the top left of the screen when you're in your app on the Data tab, as seen in the image below.

-Once you've clicked the Add Data Source button, you'll see a modal presented with the available data sources.
-Pick the data source of choice, and you'll be presented with a configuration screen to connect to your remote data source.
+Add source button, you'll see a modal presented with the available datasources.
+Pick your datasource of choice, and you will be presented with a configuration screen to connect to your remote datasource.

-To know more about each particular data source, look at the relevant documentation page in the menu.
+To know more about a particular datasource, look at the relevant documentation page in the menu.